Pirelli Stadium: Conference years (2005–2009)

 The first fixture at the new ground was held on 16 July 2005 with a pre-season friendly against Chester City.
 A crowd of 1,341 saw Chester defeat the Brewers 1–0, with the distinction of scoring the first goal at the stadium landing to Chester trialist Avun Jephcott.
 The first Albion player to score at the ground was trialist Kevin Street in a pre-season friendly against Hull City, a match that ended in a 2–2 draw.
 The ground was officially opened on 14 November 2005 with a friendly match against Manchester United.
 Special guests Sir Alex Ferguson, Pirelli managing director Dominic Sandivasci and Barbara Clough, widow of Brian Clough and mother of then-Brewers manager Nigel Clough, marked the ceremony by unveiling a plaque.
 In the match itself, a crowd of 6,065 saw the Brewers defeat the young United side 2–1.
 Just before this match the stadium's official capacity having been fully completed had been set by Staffordshire County Council's safety committee at 6,068.

 The first competitive fixture held at the ground was a Football Conference fixture against Grays Athletic on 13 August 2005.
 1,654 people witnessed a 1–1, with Aaron Webster scoring the stadium's first competitive goal.
 Later that season on 8 January 2006, with the stadium's capacity now increased to 6,200, the stadium's capacity record was broken in an FA Cup third-round match, ironically again against Manchester United, against whom the previous record had been set.
 6,191 saw the Brewers bely their non-league status against the Premier League side, earning a 0–0 draw, forcing a replay at Old Trafford.
-This is still the record FA Cup attendance at the ground.
 The match also saw the introduction of a new electronic scoreboard, placed in the Eastern side of the South Stand, however this was the only game that the board functioned.

 CCTV was installed around the perimeter of the stadium in 2007 following a spate of vandalism, including rocks being thrown at the shop window, and trees planted as part of a landscaping project around the stadium being uprooted and damaged.
 On one occasion a wooden cable drum was rolled across the car park through a fence and into a drainage channel.
 A new electronic scoreboard was installed prior to the 2008–09 season, however it first functioned in a Setanta Shield match against Kidderminster Harriers on 4 November 2008.
 The new board is suspended from the roof of the Coors Visitor Stand, prohibiting its view from the away supporters.